Introduction to Secure File Transfer Protocols

-The short answer is to use a file transfer server that supports all three of the secure versions of those protocols.
-You want to avoid allowing plain, unencrypted FTP if security is a primary concern (and isn’t it always?) but SFTP, FTPS, and HTTPS are all considered secure file transfer protocols.
+The short answer is to use a file transfer server that supports all three secure versions of those protocols (SFTP, FTPS/FTPES and HTTPS).
+You want to avoid allowing plain, unencrypted FTP if security is a primary concern (and isn’t it always?), but SFTP, FTPS, and HTTPS are all considered secure file transfer protocols.

-Supporting the most common file transfer protocols provides your users with the ability to pick the option that works best for their environment.
-For example, some networks may lock down SSH SFTP access, while leaving HTTPS available.
-Hosting a file transfer server that provides several secure file transfer protocols options helps ensure your users will be able to securely exchange data.
+Supporting the most common file transfer protocols allows your users to pick the option that works best for their environment.
+For example, some networks may lock down SSH SFTP access while leaving HTTPS available.
+Hosting a file transfer server that provides several secure file transfer protocol options helps ensure your users can securely exchange data.

 We will go into each protocol in more detail in the following sections.

 Overview of Secure File Transfer Protocols

 FTP is the original File Transfer Protocol and enjoys wide support from various clients and devices.
 Unfortunately, FTP is by default an insecure protocol, transferring commands and data over an unencrypted connection.
 It also provides no way for a server to prove to a client that the server is who it claims to be.
 This can allow eavesdropping on passwords and data and connection hijacking by malicious servers.
 FTPS was introduced to solve these problems by adding secure TLS encryption and authentication to the FTP protocol.

 While FTPS is a significant security improvement over FTP, both protocols have limitations.
 FTP and FTPS require multiple ports (one port to issue commands and a separate port for every directory listing or file transfer) to perform file transfer operations.
 This necessitates a large number of open ports for a file transfer system.
 The requirement to set up forwarding for these ports is a security concern in many environments and can make troubleshooting problems difficult.